jtmenchaca/quickcompare/README.md

 Use the `remove_group_col_NA` and `cols_to_remove_NA` to remove rows with missing values in specific columns.

-Sometimes, you want to use a subset of your dataset to compare across groups for your binary/categorical data.
+Sometimes, you want to use a subset of your data to compare across groups for your binary/categorical data.
 To specify the column you would like to use as a subset, use the `binary_or_cat_cols_subpop` argument.